tolauwae/phd-thesis/src/foundations/foundations.typ

 === Correctness criteria for the #remotedbg debugger

-Since we define our debugger in terms of the underlying language, the most intuitive definition of correctness for a debugger is that it should not change the semantics of the program being debugged.
+// todo motivate/argue for this as our correctness theorem more Since we define our debugger in terms of the underlying language, the most intuitive definition of correctness for a debugger is that it should not change the semantics of the program being debugged.
-An intuition shared by the earliest works on debugger correctness such as // todo We develop the idea into two correctness criteria, _debugger soundness_ and _debugger completeness_.
+An intuition shared by the earliest works on debugger correctness such as #cite(form: "prose", <da-silva92:correctness>).
+We develop the idea into two correctness criteria, _debugger soundness_ and _debugger completeness_.

 Debugger soundness demands that for any debug session that begins at the start of the program, there is a path in the underlying language semantics that leads to the same final program state.